 - Audio: Concertos: Work for one or more soloists with an ensemble (except early music, baroque and contemporary music)

 - Audio: Symphonic Works – Any orchestral work with more than 10 players (except early music, baroque and contemporary music)

-- Audio: Best Collection – Category for CDs comprising works of different genres (Examples: Concerto + chamber music or solo piece, symphonic music + choral works etc.), a collection of previously published separate recordings released as a box, or music not represented by any of the other categories.
+- Audio: Assorted Programs – Category for CDs comprising works of different genres (Examples: Concerto + chamber music or solo piece, symphonic music + choral works etc.), as well as collections of previously separately published non-historical recordings released as a box, or music not represented by any of the other categories

-- Audio: Historic – Release of a recording older than 25 years
+- Audio: Historic – Release of a recording older than 50 years, including themed boxes with recordings older than 25 years

 THE SPECIAL CATEGORIES